Aishe Ghosh

 Aishe Ghosh is an Indian politician and student activist.
-She was the former President of the JNU Students' Union and a member of the Students' Federation of India.
-She was also the CPI(M) candidate from Jamuria constituency for the 2021 West Bengal Legislative Assembly election, but lost to Hareram Singh.
+She was the former President of the JNU Students' Union and a member of the SFI.
+Currently, she is pursuing MPhil/PhD at JNU.
+She was also the CPI(M) candidate for the 2021 West Bengal Legislative Assembly election.

 Early life and education

 Born on 22 October 1995, Ghosh grew up in the city of Durgapur in the Paschim Bardhaman district of West Bengal.
 She is the older child of Debashish Ghosh and Sharmishta Ghosh.
 Her father Debashish Ghosh, an employee of Damodar Valley Corporation, has been associated with Centre for Indian Trade Unions (CITU), the labour wing of the Communist Party of India (Marxist), while her mother Sharmishta Ghosh is a housewife.
 She has a younger sister Ishika Ghosh, who is presently doing her BA from Shyama Prasad Mukherji College in New Delhi.

 After graduating with a degree in political science from Delhi University's Daulat Ram College, Ghosh received a master's degree from JNU.
 She is currently pursuing a master of philosophy at the School of International Relations from JNU.